Making Estimated Tax Payments

 A penalty can be avoided if, among other things, you've "paid at least 90 percent of the tax for the current year, or 100 percent of the tax shown on the return for the prior year, whichever is smaller," according to the IRS.

 Some Tips for Calculating Federal Taxes in Advance

 Check out these apps for calculating your estimated federal taxes:

-- Total Tax Insights by the American Institute of CPAs: This web-only app calculates federal and state income taxes and it can even estimate property tax, cell phone taxes, and other state and local taxes.
+Total Tax Insights by the American Institute of CPAs: This web-only app calculates federal and state income taxes and it can even estimate property tax, cell phone taxes, and other state and local taxes.
 Plus, you can compare your tax calculations against two additional locations, which could be a handy tool if you're thinking of moving.
-Check out their web app 522.

 You can pay your estimated tax at: